nicklockwood/layout/README.md

 	RuntimeType(MyStructType.self)

-It can also be used to specify a set of legitimate enum values:
+It can also be used to specify a set of enum values:

-	RuntimeType([
+	RuntimeType(NSTextAlignment.self, [
-        "left": NSTextAlignment.left.rawValue,
+        "left": .left,
-        "right": NSTextAlignment.right.rawValue,
+        "right": .right,
-        "center": NSTextAlignment.center.rawValue,
+        "center": .center,
     ])

-For an enum, you can choose to use either the enum values themselves or the `rawValue`s if they exist.
-If the type of the property matches the `rawValue` (as is the case for most Objective-C APIs) then it's typically not necessary to also provide a custom `setValue(forExpression:)` implementation, but you'll have to determine this on a per-case basis.
+Swift enum values cannot be set automatically using the Objective-C runtime, but if the underlying type of the property matches the `rawValue` (as is the case for most Objective-C APIs) then it's typically not necessary to also provide a custom `setValue(forExpression:)` implementation.
+You'll have to determine this on a per-case basis.

 # Advanced Topics